 The crypto market is much easier to move due to its small size.
 Because of this, cryptocurrency prices react to certain news more violently than stocks, which can make many doubt the functionality of technical analysis.

-This does not mean that TA does not work well most of the time.
-It offers good hints about where the up or down trend could be expected to turn.
-The basics of technical analysis are certainly useful for everyone, even if you are not an active day trader.
+However, this does not mean that TA usually does not work well.
+It offers good tips about where the up or down trend could be expected to turn.
+The basics of technical analysis are useful for everyone, even if you are not an active day trader.

 The most common mistake is to stare at the price of a cryptocurrency.
-This sounds a bit illogical, so let’s open up the idea more.
-It is smarter to evaluate the price potential through market capitalization.
+This sounds illogical, so let’s open up the idea more.
+It is easier and wiser to evaluate the price potential through market capitalization.

-Consider an example where a cryptocurrency is worth $1 and the market cap is $1 million.
-This means there are one million coins in circulation.
-If the price increased 10-fold, its market value would be 10 million dollars.
+Consider an example where a coin has a price of $1 and the market cap is $1 million.
+That means there are one million coins in circulation.
+If the price increased 10-fold, its market cap would be $10 million.

-If the price of this same coin moved from $10 to $20, its market cap would also increase by $10 million.
-This is a similar market cap increase that took place when the price moved from $1 to $10.
-The lesson is: the bigger the market cap, the more money is needed for the price to move.
+If the price of the example coin rose from $10 -> $20, its market cap would increase by $10 million again.
+That is, as much as it did when the price moved from $1 -> $10.
+The bigger the market capitalization rises, the more money is needed for the price to move.

-In addition, the market cap will reach a limit that it can’t really break.
-If the price of Dogecoin were to rise from the current $0.1 -> $5, its market cap would be twice the market cap of Bitcoin.
-That is never going to happen.
+Also, the market cap rises so high at some point that there are limits to realistic growth.
+If, for example, the price of Dogecoin rose from the current $0.1 -> $5, its market cap would be twice that of Bitcoin.
+That will never happen.

-You can also put all cryptos together and look at cryptos as an asset class.
-For example, the market cap of gold is around 12,000 billion dollars and cryptos are currently under a billion.
+You can also analyze cryptocurrency prices and their upside potential by looking at cryptos as an asset class.
+For example, the market cap of gold is around $12,000 billion, and cryptos are currently at one billion.

 It is quite realistic that cryptocurrencies would be the size of gold as an asset class.
-That would mean a 15-fold increase in the market cap.
-Cryptocurrency prices would therefore rise 15x from the current level.
-Sure, some more, some less, but as an average.
-This doesn’t sound too wild a prediction for the next 5-6 years.
+That would mean a 12-fold increase in the whole market.
+Cryptocurrency prices would then rise 12x from the current level.
+Sure, some more, some less, but about average.

-To put it all together: don’t focus so much on the coin price today, but think about the market cap in comparison to its rivaling cryptocurrencies.
-That way you get a much better overview of the realistic upside potential.
+Remember not to focus so much on the unit price but on the market cap.
+That way, you get a much better overview of the realistic potential of a coin.